simoneriggi/pixplotml/README.md

 1. A PixplotML server.
 We have added tools helpful for labelling such as a legend, border colours representing the label, and functionality to update labels or flag images for removal.
 The original PixPlot uses a classification model trained on ImageNet but we find fine-tuning on your own data produces much more accurate visualizations.
 So we have added:

 2. A preparation step to customise the visualization to your image data.
-The preparation step uses your images and a metadata.csv file to train a PyTorch classification model and then output an image vectors file for clustering by Pixplot (using UMap).
+The preparation step uses your images and a metadata.csv file to train a PyTorch classification model and then output an image vectors file for clustering by PixplotML (using UMap).
 See [Fine-tune PixplotML for your own images](./prep_pixplot_files/README.md) for more details.
 The code to do this is in the prep_pixplot_files folder.
 (We use [Pytorch-Accelerated](https://github.com/Chris-hughes10/pytorch-accelerated) to easily and simply train a classification model)

 The server requires the following files located in a folder: